Merton's optimal investment problem with jump signals: Introduction

-The use of Meyer $\sigma$-fields in stochastic optimization has been pioneered in the general theory of optimal stopping due to \cite{ElKaroui:81}.
-Their introduction is due to \cite{Lenglart} who used them to unify Meyer's treatment of his predictable and optional section and projection theorems.
+The use of Meyer $\sigma$-fields in stochastic optimization has been pioneered in the general theory of optimal stopping due to~\cite{ElKaroui:81}.
+Meyer $\sigma$-fields were introduced by~\cite{Lenglart} who used them to unify Meyer's treatment of his predictable and optional section and projection theorems.
 In a singular stochastic control setting, \cite{bankbesslichmodelling} use Meyer $\sigma$-fields in a general study of irreversible investment problems and in an explicitly worked out Poissonian case study.
-Their approach is through convex analytic methods though, making this paper, to the best of our knowledge, the first to use dynamic programming methods in this context.
+Their approach is through convex analytic methods though, making the present paper, to the best of our knowledge, the first to use dynamic programming methods in this context.